andyjackson1/getcleandataproject/README.md

+# Script Purpose

+To analyse the data contained within the UCI HAR Dataset and create a single tidy dataset showing the average of each variable for each activity and each subject

 # Explanation of Script Function

 1. The script first reads the contents of the file 'features.txt' into a dataframe named 'feats'.
 This file contains the variable names for the measurements in the data-set.